Novel Coronavirus (COVID-19)

 Updates from the GMC and UK Public Health Register - Appraisal, Revalidation and Registration

-UKPHR have decided that the requirement to undertake an annual professional appraisal is suspended for the months of April to September 2020 inclusive.
+UKPHR have decided that the requirement to undertake an annual professional appraisal is suspended until March 2021 (extended from September 2020).
 Appraisals due to be completed during these months will count as “approved missed appraisals”.

-The GMC has stated that all doctors due to revalidate over the next six months will have their revalidation deferred for one year and UKPHR have stated that they will do the same.
-This means that revalidation dates falling within the period April – September will be put back until next year.
+The GMC has recently stated that all doctors due to revalidate before March 2021 (extended from September 2020) will have their revalidation deferred for one year and UKPHR have stated that they will do the same.
+This means that revalidation dates falling within the period April 2020 to March 2021 will be put back by one year.

 UKPHR stand with the Faculty of Public Health in granting extensions from CPD requirements for the duration of COVID-19 operations.